 Known also as Markplatz among the previous local Saxons, due to the red-roofed houses which belonged in the past to merchants, is circled by impressive stone walls and 7 bastions.
 There is also a legend about the Pied Piper of Hamelin which concerns this square and speaks about the presumably withdrawal or death of a large number of children from Hamelin town in medieval Germany.

 Saint Nicholas Church also hold on it grounds one of the first learning centers of the Romanian people, the source of several of the first printed books in Romania.
 Among the exhibits of the museum, lies more than 4 thousand rare books or documents, printed or copied by hand, and the oldest Bible, printed on goat skin.

-This street was used at first as an access point for firefighters and us considered the slenderest street on European Continent, with its 1.3 m wide.
+This street was used at first as an access point for firefighters and we consider it one of the narrowest street on the European Continent, with its 1.3 m wide.